Microsoft Edge Secure DNS: Quick facts

 Microsoft Edge’s secure DNS feature is essentially DNS over HTTPS DoH built into the browser.
 Instead of asking your local network’s DNS resolver to translate a domain name into an IP address in plain text, Edge can send that query over an encrypted HTTPS connection to a trusted DoH provider.
 This prevents casual eavesdroppers on the same Wi‑Fi or local network from seeing which sites you’re visiting.
 It also helps protect against certain types of DNS-based attacks and spoofing when you’re on untrusted networks.

-Key concepts you should know
+Key concepts you should know Is windscribe a vpn 2026

 - DoH vs traditional DNS: DoH tunnels DNS requests inside HTTPS, so your lookups are harder for onlookers to read.
 Edge can use a provider you choose, or fall back to the OS defaults if needed.